 - FED-ED was implemented in California on July 1, 2020.
 FED-ED claims are an extension of a regular UI claim.

-- Includes $600 federal stimulus payments the EDD adds to each week of regular UI, PUA, PEUC, and FED-ED benefits.
+- Includes $600 federal stimulus payments the EDD added to each week of regular UI, PUA, PEUC, and FED-ED benefits from March 29, 2020 to July 31, 2020.
+And includes the additional $300 federal stimulus payments from December 27, 2020 to March 13, 2021.
 Regular UI benefits are paid out of California's UI Trust Fund with contributions from employers.
-PUA, PEUC, FED-EDD, and the $600 federal stimulus payments are paid for by the federal government.
+PUA, PEUC, FED-EDD, and the $600 and $300 federal stimulus payments are paid for by the federal government.
 The total benefits paid may not add up due to rounding of data.

 - Counts include individuals claiming regular UI, PEUC, and FED-ED benefits.
 If an individual claims a regular UI, PEUC, or FED-ED benefits in a four-week rolling time period, they are only counted once.